ryhaldenys/Backend-of-clothing-shop/README.md

   <li> add images and sizes to clothes
   <li> delete images and sizes from clothes
   <li> get all orders
-  <li> get order by id
+  <li> get  an order by id
   <li> set status received to order
 </ul>

-Examples of http methods you can see in: <a href="https://github.com/ryhaldenys/Backend-for-staff-application-simplified-version/blob/master/examples-of-http-methods.http">http methods examples</a>
+Examples of HTTP methods can see in: <a href="https://github.com/ryhaldenys/Backend-for-staff-application-simplified-version/blob/master/examples-of-http-methods.http">http methods examples</a>
 <br>
 ## Software And Tools Required
 <ul>